apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 Apache DataFusion `ExecutionPlan`.
 In some cases, Comet provides specialized physical operators and expressions to override the DataFusion versions to ensure compatibility with Apache Spark.

-`CometExecIterator` will invoke `Native.executePlan` to fetch the next batch from the native plan.
+`CometExecIterator` will invoke `Native.executePlan` to pull the next batch from the native plan.
 This is repeated until no more batches are available (meaning that all data has been processed by the native plan).

 The leaf nodes in the physical plan are always `ScanExec` and these operators consume batches of Arrow data that were